-As an added security measure, we do not retain your credit card information.
+As an added security measure, we don't retain your credit card information.

 My credit card declined but my bank shows it has processed.

 If your card is declined, we have not received your payment.
 However, your banking institution may have placed these funds on hold pending our authorization.
 Since your card declined, we are not authorized to claim these funds.
-Please allow up to three to seven business days for these funds to be released back to the account.
-For more information, please contact your banking institution.
+Please allow three to seven business days for these funds to be released back to your account.
+For more information, you can contact your banking institution.

 The declined message "decline=avs" means wrong billing address.
 The declined message "decline=cvv" means wrong security code.

-I do not recognize the name of the physician on my statement.
+I don't recognize the name of the physician on my statement.